aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/count-geometries-in-geometry/_index.md

 **Q: Do I need a license for development builds?**
 A: A free trial works for evaluation, but a licensed version is required for production deployments.

+**Q: Can I use this in both desktop and web applications?**
+A: Yes, Aspose.GIS for .NET works seamlessly in desktop, web, and cloud‑based projects.

 ### Is Aspose.GIS for .NET suitable for both desktop and web applications?
 Yes, Aspose.GIS for .NET can be used in both desktop and web applications seamlessly.